-On February 12 and May 6, 2019, two stockholder derivative lawsuits were filed in the United States District Court for the Northern District of California.
+On February 12 and May 6, 2019, two stockholder derivative lawsuits were filed in the U.S. District Court for the Northern District of California.
 The cases were consolidated, and on July 8, 2019, a single plaintiff filed a consolidated complaint.
 The consolidated complaint brought various claims relating to a Rule 10b-5 class action that was filed in the same court on August 10, 2018, and which was settled for a payment by Oracle of \$17,500,000.
 That matter is now concluded.
 In the Rule 10b-5 class action, plaintiff alleged Oracle and certain Oracle officers made or were responsible for false and misleading statements regarding Oracle's cloud business.

 Plaintiff in the derivative action filed an amended complaint on June 4, 2021.
-The derivative suit is brought by an alleged stockholder of Oracle, purportedly on Oracle's behalf, against our Chief Technology Officer, our Chief Executive Officer and the estate of Mark Hurd.
-Plaintiff claims that the alleged actions described in the 10b-5 class action caused harm to Oracle, including harming Oracle because Oracle allegedly repurchased its own stock at an inflated price.
-Plaintiff also claims that defendants violated their fiduciary duties of candor, good faith, loyalty, and due care by failing to prevent this alleged harm.
-Plaintiff also brings derivative claims for violations of federal securities laws.
-Plaintiff seeks a ruling that this case may proceed as a derivative action, a finding that defendants are liable for breaching their fiduciary duties, an award of damages to Oracle, an order directing defendants to enact corporate reforms, attorneys' fees and costs, and unspecified relief.
-On June 14, 2021, the court "so ordered" a stipulation from the parties, staying this case pending resolution of the 10b-5 action, and the court "so ordered" two additional stipulations, staying the case until January 31, 2023.
-While Defendants had been scheduled to file their motion to dismiss by June 29, 2023, the parties agreed to two stays of this case, which the court "so ordered" on June 23, 2023, and on September 1, 2023.
-On October 17, 2023, the parties informed the court that they had reached an agreement in principle to resolve this matter, subject to negotiation and documentation of a final agreement.
+The derivative suit was brought by an alleged stockholder of Oracle, purportedly on Oracle's behalf, against our Chief Technology Officer, our Chief Executive Officer and the estate of Mark Hurd.
+Plaintiff claimed that the alleged actions described in the 10b-5 class action caused harm to Oracle, including harming Oracle because Oracle allegedly repurchased its own stock at an inflated price.
+Plaintiff also claimed that defendants violated their fiduciary duties of candor, good faith, loyalty, and due care by failing to prevent this alleged harm.
+Plaintiff also brought derivative claims for violations of federal securities laws.
+Plaintiff sought a ruling that this case may proceed as a derivative action, a finding that defendants are liable for breaching their fiduciary duties, an award of damages to Oracle, an order directing defendants to enact corporate reforms, attorneys' fees and costs, and unspecified relief.
+The parties reached an agreement to settle this case, under which Oracle will implement certain corporate governance measures, which shall remain in place for five years, and Oracle would pay plaintiffs' attorneys' fees and costs of no more than \$700,000.
+On April 5, 2024, plaintiffs filed a motion for preliminary approval of the proposed settlement.
+On August 8, 2024, the court held a hearing where it granted plaintiffs' motion and preliminarily approved the settlement.
+On November 14, 2024, the court held a final fairness hearing.
+No one objected to the settlement, and the court approved the settlement, entering a final judgment dismissing this case on November 14, 2024.
+On December 2, 2024, Oracle paid plaintiffs the \$700,000 provided for in the settlement.
+This matter is now concluded.